“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 “Home, a place where I can go, to take this off my shoulders.
 Someone take me home….”

 You pass Bar and see a billboard of Selena Gomez on a Puma advertisement.
 The sign says, “greetings from Cali,” with her face looking so serious.
-You think about her darkness, her longing soul, her inability to stop trying controlling everything, to a point of pushing Justin away…perhaps, she secretly thought she was unworthy.
-Perhaps, the song Justin wrote about being happy and loving yourself hit her heart too deeply…because it’s true.
+You think about her darkness, her longing soul, her inability to stop trying controlling everything, to the point of pushing Justin away… perhaps, she secretly thought she was unworthy.
+Perhaps, the song Justin wrote about being happy and loving yourself hit her heart too deeply… because it’s true.

 He knows her soul.